AmericanAirlines/AskingForAFriend/README.md

 The best way to start the app and work on it is by using `yarn dev`, which will start the app and then restart the app whenever a TypeScript file changes.
 After modifying a non-Typescript file, restart the app by typing `rs` into the same terminal you ran `yarn dev` from and then hitting return.

 After the app starts, it will be accessible on `localhost:3000` (unless the port was modified via `.env`).

+#### Building and Running Docker Locally

+1. Install relevant dependencies
+1. Downloading [Docker Desktop](https://docs.docker.com/desktop/) and start it
+   - Optionally modify `Settings > Resources > Advanced` to provide more resources to Docker and speed up your build commands
+1. Run `yarn docker:build` from the root to build your image
+1. Run `yarn docker:run` to start your container
+1. Visit `localhost:3001` to use the app running in Docker

 # Contributing
 Interested in contributing to the project?
 Check out our [Contributing Guidelines](./.github/CONTRIBUTING.md).